NoHomey/ioctl-enum/README.md

 ## Q: How ioctl-enum works ?

-A: Using IOCTL_ENUM, IOCTL_ENUM_IOCTL and IOCTL_ENUM_EXPORT forms a whole C++ program that has it's own int main function wich generates strings as you use IOCTL_ENUM and IOCTL_ENUM_IOCTL and than writes those strings to files when you call IOCTL_ENUM_EXPORT.
+A: Using IOCTL_ENUM, IOCTL_ENUM_IOCTL and IOCTL_ENUM_EXPORT forms a whole C++ program that has it's own int main function wich generates strings as you use IOCTL_ENUM and IOCTL_ENUM_IOCTL and than writes these strings to files when you call IOCTL_ENUM_EXPORT.

 Under the hood: this is how int main function would looked like if ioctl numbers from exaple were exported both to JavaScript and TypeScript: